 My child would like to ride the bus home with a friend.
 Is that allowed?
 If so, how do I get a permission slip?

-On a limited, case-by-case basis (usually once per school year), students may get permission to ride a bus home with a friend or relative.
+On a limited, case-by-case basis, students may get permission to ride a bus home with a friend or relative.
 To obtain permission, the student must do the following:

 - Speak to one of the secretaries in the main office and request a “one-time rider pass.”